viRAJ357/viRAJ357/README.md

 * ⚙️ Developed an **GIRL CHAT BOT** leveraging **PyMuPDF** ANY PERSON CAN TALK  AND CHAT
   * Multi-page technical PDF parsing, **figure + caption extraction**, and **bounding box association**.
   * **FACIAL DETECTION** to ENSURE FACE WITH BEST BOUNDING BOX.
-  * Structured **JSON metadata generation** for downstream AI/ML research.

-* 🔍 Implemented ** data-cleaning techniques  and features techniques** to refine extracted content and enhance dataset quality.
+* 🔍 Implemented ** data-cleaning techniques  and features Engineering techniqueue** to refine extracted content and enhance dataset quality.